ST10449855/TamagotchiApp/README.md

 <h4>How to Use the Project</h4>
 <p>Here is a link to a youtube video on how to use the app.</p> **[EFF](https://youtu.be/7LnKQy7DeMI)**

+<h5>Inconclusion</h5>
+<p>The app is greate and fun.
+It will only get better and better as time goes on because of updates and new features that I will add on it.
+I will get the code to perform
+more faster and get the avators to actual move, but for now try it see if it is fun or not but most inportantly does it actually serves it purpose.</p>